fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 Before we get started, let’s make sure you are in the right place.
 The list below provides some general guidelines as to who this course was designed for.
 Don’t panic if you don’t match these points exactly, you might just need to brush up in one area or another to keep up.

 You are a developer that knows a little machine learning.
 This means you know about some of the basics of machine learning like cross validation, some algorithms and the bias-variance trade-off.
 It does not mean that you are a machine learning PhD, just that you know the landmarks or know where to look them up.

-This mini-course is not a textbook on machine learning.

 It will take you from a developer that knows a little machine learning to a developer who can use the Weka platform to work through a dataset